hkalager/optionm/README.md

 This repository conducts a buy-side analysis of call and put options on top 100 US firms by market cap.
 For a thorough introduction see the Wiki tab.

 # Warning:
-* There is no profitable strategy here!
+* This is an exploratory study with no profitable strategy in sight.
 * All codes and analyses are subject to error.